reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/pytest.md

 ## Installation

-To install pytest plugin execute next command in a terminal:
+To install the pytest plugin, run the following command in the terminal:

 ```python
     pip install pytest-reportportal